 The day-to-day management of a limited liability partnership is a team effort with all partners of the company allowed to make decisions affecting management decisions.
 In contrast, in a limited partnership, the general partner is responsible for managing the daily activities of the company.
 The limited partner in a limited partnership does not participate in any of the business' managerial decisions.
 A limited partnership partner is more in line with that of a silent partner who has invested in the company.

 Limited liability partnerships can be formed, but in some states, it is only allowed for the use of certain professions such as architects, lawyers, and accountants.
 It is required that each partner of an LLP has the applicable state-issued occupational license.
 The requirement prevents an LLP from hiring professional business persons who are not licensed.
 There are no requirements regarding partners in a partnership to be licensed.

 An important advantage of an LLP is that one partner cannot be held liable due to the other partner's failure or misconduct.
 The protection shields one partner from the wrong decision-making or bad business choices of the other.

 Rules vary from country to country with many requiring an LLP to have a minimum of one partner given unlimited liability like it's done in a general partnership.
 Even if there are changes among the partners, the company can still continue to do business.

 If you need help with understanding the LLP and partnership difference, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.